2016 Turkish coup attempt: Attempted takeover

 At around 23:50, soldiers occupied Taksim Square in central Istanbul.

 At 00:02, it was reported by Reuters that soldiers were inside the buildings of the state broadcaster, the Turkish Radio and Television Corporation (TRT), in Ankara.
 During the coup attempt, soldiers forced anchor Tijen Karaş to read out a statement saying that "the democratic and secular rule of law has been eroded by the current government" and that Turkey was now led by the Peace at Home Council who would "ensure the safety of the population."
 The statement read in part: "Turkish Armed Forces have completely taken over the administration of the country to reinstate constitutional order, human rights and freedoms, the rule of law and general security that was damaged. [...]
 All international agreements are still valid.
 We hope that all of our good relationships with all countries will continue."
 The plotters said they had "done so to preserve democratic order, and that the rule of law must remain a priority".
-The statement also ordered temporary martial rule, and said a new constitution would be prepared "as soon as possible".
+The statement also ordered temporary martial law (sıkıyönetim), and said a new constitution would be prepared "as soon as possible".
 TRT was then taken off air.

+Other media outlets were also raided by the putschists, such as Turkish newspaper Hürriyet and private broadcaster CNN Türk.

 Reuters reported on 15 July that an EU source described the coup as "well orchestrated," and predicted that "given the scale of the operation, it is difficult to imagine they will stop short of prevailing."
 Another EU diplomat said that the Turkish ambassador in his capital was shocked and "taking it very seriously".

 The Peace at Home Council was reportedly chaired by Muharrem Köse.